 STEPAN ZEMTSOV TOOK PART IN A TALK SHOW AT “KULTURA” TV CHANNEL

-Stepan Zemtsov, Senior Researcher, Innovation Economic Department of the Gaidar Institute, took part in a talk show “In the meantime.
+Stepan Zemtsov, Senior Researcher, Innovation Economic Department of Gaidar Institute, took part in a talk show “In the meantime.
 Values” moderated by Alexander Arkhangelsky at TV Channel “Russia K” (Kultura).

 The topic of the talk show was titled “Fight for climate or die”.
 Responding to questions of moderator, Stepan Zemtsov highlighted that process of climate changes is not doubted in general by community of climate experts.
 This is proved by reports of Intergovernmental Panel on Climate Change, which received a Nobel Peace Prize in 2007.